Contact us today at (02) 8067 8361

 3. You intended to cause that injury on the person.

-You will receive a mandatory 25% discount on sentence if you plead guilty at the earliest opportunity.
-If a plea of guilty is entered at a later stage, you may still receive some discount depending on the timing of the plea.
+On a Plea of Guilty at an early stage, you will receive a mandatory 25% discount on sentence, which is designed to reduce the seriousness of the penalty.
+If a Plea of Guilty is entered at a later stage, you may still receive some form of utilitarian discount.